-Ralf Dorrell is a bass player, composer and jazz educator who has been active in the Bath/Bristol/Wiltshire area since moving there from Derbyshire in 1980.
+Ralf Dorrell is a bass player, composer and music educator who has been active in the Bath/Bristol/Wiltshire area since moving there from Derbyshire in 1980.
 Ralf was born in April 1959, in Wirksworth, Derbyshire, and went to junior and grammar school in Derby.

 Ralf studied for a music degree (BMus) at Sheffield University, followed by a Masters degree (MA) in Composition and a PhD in (Jazz) Composition at Bath Spa University.
 He is also a qualified music teacher (PGCE).